codos718/Physics-Simulation-Hub/README.md

 # Included Simulations
  # Projectile Motion Simulator
 A simple simulator to explore how objects move under gravity.
 Users can adjust angle and velocity to see how range and height change.
+* Functionality:
+- When user clicks "Start": Animate the projectile in a curved path
+- When user clicks "Reset": Clear canvas and reset values
+  * What this teaches
+  Based on Projectile Motion Simulator
+- It shows how throwing something works in real life
+- how angle + speed + gravity control the motion

 # Ohm’s Law Simulator
 Demonstrates the relationship between voltage, current, and resistance using interactive controls.